Helping People Manage Conflict and Resolve Disputes Without Litigation

 Publications

-- An Update – Uniform Collaborative Law Act – Uniform Collaborative Law Rules – Texas Uniform Collaborative Law Act, Alternative Resolutions (Winter 2011), the publication of the ADR Section of the State Bar of Texas
+An Update – Uniform Collaborative Law Act / Rules – Texas Uniform Collaborative Law Act, Alternative Resolutions, ADR Section State Bar of Texas (Winter 2011)

-- Summary of Ethics Rules Governing Collaborative Practice, American Bar Association, Section of Dispute Resolution, Collaborative Law Committee, Ethics Subcommittee (2009)
+Summary of Ethics Rules Governing Collaborative Practice, ABA Section of Dispute Resolution, Collaborative Law Committee, Ethics Subcommittee (2009)